 Pan Fried Mallard with Glazed Beets

 Here we’ve matched succulent pan-fried wild duck breast with a medley of glazed beets, creamy celeriac, and a fruity orange sauce.
-Follow the cooking instructions closely to get the mallard right and, if you can’t find the sweeter candy beet, that’s fine; just use another purple beetroot.
+Follow the cooking instructions closely to get the mallard right.
+If you can’t find the sweeter candy beet, that’s fine; just use another purple beetroot.

 |For the dish|